 Super rec: Teams that have limited competition against similar programs in the same geographical area (but are not competitive, travel teams) can be classified as Super Rec, and receive player passcards.
 This program is limited and approval must be obtained from your Membership Services Representative.

 This is a very limited category primarily focused on training soccer players or other organizations.
 Soccer academies that are not a soccer club may join as a non-voting affiliate member by registering a minimum of 50 players annually.
 See Section 3.04 (Affiliate Members) of the US Club Soccer Policies for a more complete definition of academies.
 While the general focus should be on player training, academies may field teams and attend events with their US Club Soccer passcards.
 They may dual register US Club Soccer players with the permission of the player’s club, as long as the player’s primary affiliation is with their club.
-A $1,000 non-refundable deposit is required to be paid via credit card when submitting the application.

 This includes youth teams that are not part of a club, or whose club is not a member of US Club Soccer, who want to participate in a US Club Soccer-sanctioned tournament or a US Club Soccer state championship competition.
 When joining as a tournament team, you receive US Club Soccer passcards that are valid for the entire registration year.